 Although Gail signed the promissory notes during the marriage, F.C. did not sign them.
 However, when she did not make the payments required by the notes, Forsythe sued both Gail and her husband.
 Gail did not defend against the action, but F.C. did, saying that the $1,400 was Gail’s separate debt, not a marital debt.
 The court agreed, ruling in favor of F.C., and this appeal followed.

 Expressio Unis Maxim

 The focus of the Arizona Supreme Court was on how the relevant Arizona law should be interpreted.
 The law provides that “[t]he separate property of the husband or wife shall not be liable for the debts of the other contracted before marriage.”
-Paschal pointed out that this law specifically talks about separate property of a spouse not being liable for separate debts before marriage, but does not say that the couple’s community property cannot be held liable.
+Paschal pointed out that this law specifically talks about the separate property of a spouse not being liable for separate debts before marriage, but does not say that the couple’s community property cannot be held liable.